packy427/ExceltoPDF-Retention/README.md

 TO DOWNLOAD NEWEST VERSION
 To get newest file version, click on the RetentionProgram.exe on the main screen, and select "View Raw."
-Save the file where you would like using the dialog box and open it just like before.
+A dialog box will appear, save the file where you would like and run just like before.
 If you recieve an unverified publisher warning, just hit OK to continue.